Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * **Source**.
 * **Status**.
 * **Timeline**.
 * **Urgency**.
 This workflow automation is used for updating the urgency of a request, using the urgency levels that are defined under the [Urgency Assessments](/servicemanager-config/administration/assessment-levels#urgency).
 Within the **Options** section of the automation settings, **Urgency** is a mandatory field.
-This needs to be set to `Manual` and then an appropriate urgency selected.
+This needs to be set to `Manual` and then an appropriate urgency level selected.

     ![Update Urgency](/_books/servicemanager-config/customize/workflows/images/update-request-urgency.png)